About

 • Care: A practice of providing political, social, material, and/or emotional support in service of ensuring another living being can thrive and be well.
 Through care, we better understand how to show up for our needs and others.

-• Courage: A practice of disrupting norms, sharing personal truths, audaciously dreaming of the impossible, and manifesting self-determine visions in spite of doubt and fear.
-Through courage, we can cultivate hope and work with uncertainty.
+• Courage: A practice of challenging norms, sharing personal truths, and manifesting audacious acts of liberation despite doubt and fear.
+Through courage, we can better work with uncertainty over comfort and the status quo.

 • Collaboration: A practice of uplifting the unique wisdom and gifts inherent in every living being by sharing decision-making power.
-Through collaboration, we make space for multiple perspectives, experiences, and truths to better understand ourselves and others.
+Through collaboration, we make space for multiple perspectives, experiences, and truths to better be in relationships with ourselves and others.

 🗓️